 As discussed in Note 4, on May 13, 2015, Seaboard, through a wholly-owned subsidiary, agreed to contribute up to \$207 million to jointly develop and operate a pork processing facility in Sioux City, Iowa.
 As of December 31, 2015, \$26 million had been contributed with the remaining amounts due through 2019.
 As part of the operations, Seaboard agreed to provide a portion of the hogs to be processed at the facility.
 In February 2016, the Pork Segment, in combination with a newly formed limited liability partnership that will be consolidated with Seaboard, acquired hog inventory and related assets in the Central U.S. for a cash purchase price of \$148 million that are expected to increase Seaboard's hog production capacity to meet the majority of such hog supply commitment for single shift processing at the new plant.
 Due to the timing of the purchase, the initial accounting is not complete.
-Seaboard anticipates buying additional hog inventory and related to the acquired assets and liabilities.
+Seaboard is currently in the process of obtaining an initial valuation related to the acquired assets and liabilities.
 Seaboard anticipates buying additional hog inventory and related assets during 2016 to fulfill the remaining amount of such hog supply commitment.